bmwadforth/drift/README.md

             ├── 1595849780_my_migration.sql                   # The migration file

-### Remove
+### Remove **(NOT IMPLEMENTED YET)**

 `drift remove`

-This has not been implemented yet

 ### Up
 `drift up`

-Running this command will create a drift_migrations table in your database, and will apply any migrations that exist under patch.
+Running this command will create a drift_migrations table in your database, and will apply any migrations that exist under patch that have 'up' suffixed to the migration name.

-### Down
+### Down **(NOT IMPLEMENTED YET)**
 `drift down` or `drift down <migration_name>`

-This has not been implemented yet.
+Running this command apply any migrations that exist under patch that have 'down' suffixed to the migration name.